Brazil’s health minister resigns after one month on the job

 “It is unacceptable that before this serious health crisis that we face, the focus of the government is still on political and ideological discussions.
 That is an affront to the nation,” Camilo Santana said.

 Bolsonaro fired Teich’s predecessor, Luiz Henrique Mandetta, on Apr.16 after disagreements over efforts to contain the new coronavirus.
-The president opposed governor’s quarantine recommendations and restrictions on business and was eager to resume economic activity, and warned failure to do so would cause Brazil to descend into “chaos”.
+The president opposed governors’ quarantine recommendations and restrictions on business and was eager to resume economic activity, and warned failure to do so would cause Brazil to descend into “chaos”.

 Mandetta was one of Brazil’s most popular ministers.
 He sided with governors’ stay-at-home measures and became the embodiment of challenges to Bolsonaro’s position.
 Teich took office pledging to balance health care concerns and the president’s economic worries.